chris-ware/nova-clock-card/README.md

 ```

  ## Customization
- You are able to customize date & time formats, locale and timezone.
-By default locale and timezone is taken from `config/app.php`
+ You are able to customize date & time formats, locale and timezone and display type.
+By default locale and timezone is taken from `config/app.php`.
+The default display type is `text`.
+The `analogue` display type is also available.

 ```php
 // in app/Providers/NovaServiceProvder.php